plujon/mac-curl-recert/README.md

 # mac-curl-recert

-Has your macOS Mojave, macOS High Sierra, macOS Sierra, OS X El Capitan, or older curl
-[recently stopped working with many https sites](https://letsencrypt.org/docs/dst-root-ca-x3-expiration-september-2021/)?
+Has curl on your macOS Mojave, macOS High Sierra, macOS Sierra [recently stopped working with many https sites](https://letsencrypt.org/docs/dst-root-ca-x3-expiration-september-2021/)?

 If you trust me completely: